khanaccount/projectSpecTech/README.md

 - scss

 # Backend
-- react-yandex-maps
-- yup, formik
-- react-scroll
-- react-router-dom
-- axios
+- Django Rest Framework
-- scss
+- CORS

-# React + TypeScript + Vite
+# React + TypeScript + Vite + Django

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.